Chapter 1: Prologue

-"Do you want I go with you?"
+"Do you want me to go with you?"

-"Was that a complaining, missy?", asked angrily, "You know I don't accept disrepect in this house, less from a lady like you".
+"What was that noise, missy?
+You know I don't accept any kinds of disrespect in this house, least from a lady like you."

-"If I don't go, anybody does", complained Dorothy, walking fast and making her heels echo on the floor.
+"If I don't go, anybody does."
+Complained Dorothy, walking fast and making her heels echo on the floor.

 She crossed the living room and noticed Victor there.

-"I think it's horrible that you're missing those classes, missing that huge opportunity, Victor Bennett", reproached, as it was his fault, "Sit as the decent people, straight your back.
-Molly's babysitter is here".
+"I think it's horrible that you're missing those classes, missing that huge opportunity, Victor Bennett.
+Sit as a decent person, straighten your back.
+Molly's babysitter is here."

-"Babysitter?", asked himself, in his mind,"Oh! babysitter!...boring...I hope she just take care of Molly and leave me alone, it's enough with mom giving orders for everything and dad faking he care about us", he thought kind of upset, recalling the old woman who used to watch Molly in Detroit.
+"Babysitter?
+Oh!
+Babysitter!...boring...I hope she just takes care of Molly and leaves me alone, it's enough with mom giving orders for everything and dad faking he cares about us."
+He thought kind of upset, recalling the old woman who used to watch Molly in Detroit.

-"Hi missis Bennett", greeted Patty, shyly,"Oh, yes, he's dad", she smiled, waving her hand to him as the same time Dorothy did.
+"Hi Mrs. Bennett.
+Oh, yes, he's dad."
+She smiled, waving her hand to him at the same time Dorothy did.

-Dorothy realized the girl was staring at her soon curiously, waiting him to say something.
+Patty noticed there was someone else besides them both, but wasn't looking at them.
+Dorothy realized the girl was staring at her son curiously, waiting for him to say something.

 "Yes Patty, now you're older and kinder is past".

-"But you're going to meet new ones", said Allen, holding her in his arms and kissing her cheeks, "You'll learn a lot of interesting things here".
+"But you're going to meet new ones."
+Said Allen, holding her in his arms and kissing her cheeks.
+"You'll learn a lot of interesting things here".

-"Is here?", she wishpered to her parents.
+"Is it here?"
+She whispered to her parents.

-"Why are you crying this hard?", she asked.
+"Why are you crying this hard?"

-"Why aren't you?", he replied, wiping his tears, noticing she was almost the only one smiling.
+"Why aren't you?"
+He replied, wiping his tears, noticing she was almost the only one smiling.

-"Because I came here to make friends and learn interesting stuff", she said, pointing the classroom, "So, why are you crying?"
+"Because I came here to make friends and learn interesting stuff."
+She said, pointing the classroom.
+"So, why are you crying?"